Q: Can we use the library budget allocated to our department for other materials, such as e-books, journals or kindle devices?

 Library Budget Implementation

-Q: Will we be informed about our department’s library budget status?
+Q: Will we be informed about the library budget implementation schedule?

-A: Academic departments will receive the updates of their library budget status in the beginning of every month in the form of a newsletter which includes all information related to book acquisition and budget implementation.
+A: Yes.
+Academic departments will receive the updates of their library budget implementation schedule in the Library Newsletter which includes all information related with book acquisition and budget implementation.

 Q: Are there any deadlines for the allocated departmental library budget implementation?

-A: The Library will set several budget implementation (settlement) period and all departments should try to spend the minimum amount of budget required by the Library before each period.
-The details will be released in the library budget status form attached to the newsletter mentioned above.
+A: The Library has set several budget implementation period and all departments should try to spend the minimum amount of budget required by the Library before each period.
+The Library Print Book Acquisition Schedule will be released in the monthly Library Newsletter.

 Q: If my department does not spend all library budget allocated to us this academic year, can we keep the remaining budget to the next academic year?

-A: No. The remaining library budget unspent could not be taken to the next academic year.
+A: No. The remaining library budget unspent cannot be taken to the next academic year.
+The Library will re-allocate its book acquisition budget for each department based on the latest student numbers, teaching modules and research projects.

 Q: If the library budget for our department was withdrawn this academic year, can we spend it on other projects for the next academic year?